 The mission of the National Honor Society is to create enthusiasm for scholarship, to stimulate a desire to render service, to promote leadership, and to develop character in the students of OMHS.
-All Juniors and Seniors with a cumulative 3.40 (weighted) GPA are considered for NHS at the beginning of the school year.
+All Juniors and Seniors with a cumulative 3.40 (weighted) GPA or higher are considered for NHS at the beginning of the school year.
 The students fill out a Student Activity Information Form and are evaluated on the basis of Service, Leadership, and Character.
-Inductions of those students selected are held in the fall of the Junior and Senior year.